eddyystop/feathers-an-introduction/step-by-step/generators/app.md

 The results are similar to
 [Writing a Feathers websocket Client](../basic-feathers/socket-client.md).
-The result for find is different because user was configured with pagination.
+The result for find is different because the user service was configured with pagination.

 ```text
 created Jane Doe item